How to spot a clone vs authentic NanoVNA

 Above: Authentic NanoRFE NanoVNA models feature aluminum shielding and ports at the bottom side.
 VNA6000 versions have the NanoRFE logo printed on the enclosure.

-If a device looks like cheap plastic, uses bent sheet metal with visible gaps, or is listed under generic names, it is a clone.
+If a device looks like cheap plastic, uses painted metal instead of anodized, or is listed under generic names, it is a clone.
 Avoid anything labeled simply as "SAA-2N", "SAA-V2", "T***VNA", or "L***VNA".

 ⚠️ Common Clone Examples